 r) take any other action that results in the blacklisting of the sender's email address or mail server, or negatively impacts other customers who use the Email service

-In the absence of positive, verifiable proof to the contrary from you we will consider complaints by recipients of emails to be conclusive that the recipient did not subscribe or otherwise request the email(s) about which a complaint was generated.
+In the absence of positive, verifiable proof to the contrary from you Focus Group will consider complaints by recipients of emails to be conclusive that the recipient did not subscribe or otherwise request the email(s) about which a complaint was generated.

 4) Bulk Email

 The use of our network to send bulk email whether opt-in or otherwise, and the use of bulk email to promote a site on our network is strictly forbidden.
 Bulk mailing is defined as:

 - E-mails with more than 50 recipients per email

 - Sending E-mails at a rate of over 5 emails per minute

 If bulk mailing attempts are detected the relevant ports may be blocked with immediate effect.

 The use of bandwidth which is inappropriate for a particular service is to be avoided.
 In the event that excessive usage of bandwidth on a consistent basis is detected Focus Group will contact you to propose a more suitable service as a replacement.
 If you decline to accept the suggested replacement service and the excessive usage continues we reserve the right to restrict, suspend or terminate your access, at our discretion.

 Examples of excessive bandwidth usage are:

 - A circuit that uses in excess of 100GB of bandwidth in a 24 hour period